-- Using the SMP Expansion cable that came with your optional second SMP Expansion Module, connect one end of the cable to SMP Expansion port 1 on the lower SMP Expansion Module; then, connect the opposite end of the cable to the SMP Expansion port 1 of the upper SMP Expansion Module. - Connect the second SMP Expansion cable that came with your optional second SMP Expansion Module to SMP Expansion port 2 on the upper and lower SMP Expansion Modules.
+- a.
+Connect one end of the first cable to port 1 of SMP Expansion Module 0; then, connect the opposite end of the cable to port 1 of SMP Expansion Module 1. - Connect one end of the second SMP Expansion cable to port 2 of SMP Expansion Module 0; then, connect the opposite end of the cable to port 2 of SMP Expansion Module 1.

-- 1. When two cables are connected to ports one and two, SMP data is interleaved between the two cables for better performance.
-The SMP Expansion cables are not redundant. - 2.
-If either of the two cables are removed or fail, the server will either turn off or restart, depending on your configuration. - 3.
-The server will startup and operate with one cable attached between the two SMP Expansion Modules.
+- 1. When multiple cables are connected between the SMP Expansion Module ports, SMP data is interleaved between the cables for better performance. - 2.
+The SMP Expansion cables are not redundant. - 3.
+If either of the two cables is removed or fails, the server will either turn off or restart, depending on your configuration. - 4.
+The server will start and operate with one cable attached between the two SMP Expansion Modules.